Bob McBride: Career

 In 1976, McBride was allegedly approached to become the lead singer of Blood, Sweat & Tears, replacing David Clayton-Thomas.
 A few months later this was dismissed by Thomas' manager, Fred Heller, stating that this claim was "completely unfounded" and "Blood, Sweat & Tears with lead vocalist David Clayton-Thomas will perform with him fronting the band.
 Thomas also did all the lead vocals on the band's new album."

-In 1978, McBride had a cocaine overdose.
+He returned with Here to Sing in March of 1978, with famed producer Jack Richardson.
+It generated more singles, and although the music's maturity was heralded by critics, none of the singles made the Top 40.

 After landing a new recording deal with London Records, he returned to the studio that same year with a different backup band he dubbed "Expedition".
-The result was his self-titled album, which produced a handful of singles and yielded a minor hit with "Wild Eyes".
+A performance at that year's RPM (Radio Programming And Music) conference on November 18th resulted in his self-titled album, released in January 1979, which produced a handful of singles and yielded a minor hit with "Wild Eyes".
 McBride set out on the road and a series of dates throughout central Canada ensued into the following spring.

-He returned with Here to Sing in the fall of 1979, with famed producer Jack Richardson.
-It generated more singles, and although the music's maturity was heralded by critics, none of the singles made the Top 40.

 He reunited with many Lighthouse alumni in September, 1982 for a weekend of four concerts at Ontario Place, which drew 33,000 people; at the end of the weekend the musicians went their separate ways.

 The band got together again in 1992 with a ten-member line-up, which included the founding members Prokop, Hoffert and Cole, with McBride on vocals.
 McBride had been addicted to heroin for over a decade, and the drug problems resulted in poor performances and erratic behaviour; by the end of the year he was once again gone from the band.